iwVerve/Verve2-Engine/docs/source/input.rst

 .. js:data:: global.input_file_path

-    `<string>` The name of the file to which and from which rebind data is saved.
+    `<string>` The name of the file to which and from which rebind data is saved. (binds.ini by default)